-SEWRPC staff will continue to provide assistance to communities required to adopt updated floodplain zoning regulations and floodplain zoning maps to incorporate updated floodplain mapping conducted as part of the FEMA/WDNR Map Modernization Program and to incorporate recent changes to the WDNR model floodplain zoning ordinance.
-Map modernization updates are pending for Kenosha, Racine, and Washington Counties.
+SEWRPC staff will continue to provide assistance to communities required to adopt updated floodplain zoning regulations and floodplain zoning maps to incorporate updated floodplain mapping conducted as part of the FEMA/WDNR Map Modernization Program and to incorporate changes to the WDNR model floodplain zoning ordinance.
 Assistance will consist primarily of the review of existing floodplain regulations and written comments specifically listing ordinance sections that should be amended to reflect current Federal and State requirements, with specific ordinance language included.
 Such reviews will be conducted in response to requests from communities, subject to staff availability.